upenn-cis198/homework4/README.md

 [11364]: exit_group() = Process finished!
 ```

-Here we're stracing `ls` notice we have the pid on the left column, the system call
+Here we're stracing `ls` notice we have the pid (Process ID)
+on the left column (formatted as `[pid]`),
+the system call intercepted,
-intercepted, some system calls will print their string argument, and all system calls
+some system calls will print their string argument, and all system calls
 have their return status next to them.

 Our program will also allow the user to specify which system calls to intercept, or
-which to ignore, for example:
+which to ignore.
+For example, the below only outputs `read` and `lstat` calls:
 ```
-$> ./target/debug/stracer ls --to_trace lstat read -- -ahl
+$> cargo run -- ls --to_trace lstat read -- -alh
 [11547]: read() = 832
 [11547]: read() = 832
 [11547]: read() = 832